blinkmobile/varied-definition.js/README.md

 variation named "default".
 Other variations within the same definition may then specify how they differ from the default.

+The default configuration Object must have a "name" property.
+Declaring a variation that changes the "name" property is not recommended.

 The goal is to save transmission and storage size by putting common values in the default variation, and just the differences in the other variations.